Electric scooter lighting: headlamps, taillights, turn signals, horn

 - Headlamp ≥ 300 lm for urban night riding; ≥ 800 lm for off-road and unlit routes.

-- Cut-off lens rather than a symmetric flood — less glare for oncoming, 30–50% more usable lane length.
+- Cut-off lens rather than a symmetric flood — less glare for oncoming, and as a rule noticeably more usable lane length.

 - Brake light that grows brighter, not flashing — fewer chances of being mistaken for a stuck turn signal.